NoUseFreak/sdf/README.md

 brew install nousefreak/brew/sdf
 ```

-Because `sdf` needsto be able to do some bash magic, it will need to wrapper.
+Because `sdf` needs to be able to do some bash magic, it will need to wrapper.
 Run the following once to complete the installation.

 ```bash